IBM/ansible-power-aix-oracle-dba/docs/Readme-AWR.txt

   LD_LIBRARY_PATH: /home/ansible/oracle_client/lib	# Oracle client library path on Ansible controller.

 # Executing the playbook: This playbook runs using a single file where it contain both Oracle related variables as well as ansible task.
 The connection mode will be "local".
 Hence, the cx_Oracle & Oracle client must be installed on ansible controller which
-# Change directory to power-aix-oracle-dba
+# Change directory to ansible-power-aix-oracle-dba
 # Playbook name: awr-task.yml
 # ansible-playbook awr-task.yml
 # The following task will get executed.